VimanyuAgg/umlparser/README.md

 This project creats a Parser which converts Java Source Code into a UML Class Diagram as well as Sequence Diagram.

 ## Project - Pre-requisites:
-All Java source files to be parsed should be in the "default" package.
-There should be no subdirectories.
+** All Java source files to be parsed should be in the "default" package.
+** No subdirectories should be present inside the default package.

 ## Requirements:
 * The parser must be executable on the command line with the following format: